waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - EEVEE: Jump Kick

 # III.
 Active Plans
-- **Current Objective:** Navigate Victory Road 3F and find the exit to the Indigo Plateau.
+- **Current Objective:** Navigate Victory Road and reach the Indigo Plateau.
-- **Next Step:** Explore the eastern section of Victory Road 2F to find the path to the Indigo Plateau.
+- **Next Step:** Defeat the Juggler on Victory Road 2F and then explore the eastern section to find the path to the Indigo Plateau.

 # IV.
 Core Gameplay Lessons
 - **Immediate Tool Refinement:** Deferring fixes for critical tools is a major strategic error.
 Faulty tools must be addressed immediately.